 Does this mean I’ll not join free walking tours in the future?
-No. I will however be more selective with what kind of free walking tour I choose.
+No. I will, however, be more selective with what kind of free walking tour I choose.
 Is it a local guide or a foreigner trying to fund their own travels?
-What route will they take and is the tour really advertised as free or do they mention the tour is tip based, to avoid any discussions afterwards?
+What route will they take and is the tour really advertised as free or do they mention the tour is tip based, to avoid any discussions afterward?

 How to decide which tour to take?

 I hope you understand I’m not saying not to take free walking tours anymore.
 By all means, please join the fun!
 I simply hope to raise some more awareness about fair wages for tour guides and sustainable tourism.
 I hope you understand, that in tourism, there is no such thing as FREE tours!